-Corned Beef and Cabbage is that once a year meal I think I don’t like and then I make it and it’s great!
-The problem may be that it is not the prettiest meal while it is cooking.
-But it wouldn’t be St. Patrick’s Day in this Irish house without it.
+This is the easiest Corned Beef and Cabbage recipe that I have come across and I have tried a lot.
+Corned Beef and Cabbage is that once-a-year meal I think I don’t like and then I make it and it’s great!
+The problem may be that it is not the prettiest meal while cooking.
+But it wouldn’t be St. Patrick’s Day in this Irish household without it.

-Because it was my mom’s “birthday week” and she would make this, I always felt I should try it but I was a very picky eater as a child.
-It drove her crazy.
+Because it was my mom’s “birthday week” and she would make this, I always felt I should try it.
+I was a very picky eater as a child, it drove my mother crazy.
 She would be so happy to see how far I have come.
-I can’t help but feel so sentimental this week now that she has passed.
+Now that she has passed, I can’t help but feel sentimental this week.
 She was a wonderful woman.

-A few years ago, I went to The Chieftain Pub in Plainville, Ma and my sis-in-law ordered it.
-I was forced to try and from then on I loved it.
-I would ask for their recipe but I am sure they are not willing to share and that is okay.
+A few years ago, I went to The Chieftain Pub in Plainville, Ma and my sis-in-law ordered Corned Beef and Cabbage.
+I was forced to try it and from then on I loved it.
+I would ask for their recipe, but I am sure they are not willing to share and I understand that.
 I am willing to travel for theirs…it is that good.
+Usually reserved for around St. Patrick’s Day, this Corned Beef and Cabbage Recipe is great all year round.
+The perfect Gluten Free holiday meal.
+If there are food allergies in your family, this is a great go-to meal.

 May you be in heaven a full half hour before the devil knows your dead